Written by

 We think SpamTitan is an easy-to-manage email security solution for SMBs, enterprises, MSPs, and resellers that need comprehensive inbound threat protection without a complex deployment.
 The 99.99% catch rate and included sandboxing are strong value, and the outbound DLP capabilities add a layer of protection that many competing gateways lack.
 SpamTitan is also a strong option for education environments, where its cost-effective pricing model keeps it accessible.

 IRONSCALES is an API-based email security platform that sits at the mailbox level inside Microsoft 365 or Google Workspace.
-It’s designed to catch phishing, BEC, and impersonation attacks missed by traditional gateways, and to reduce the time security teams spend on email incident response.
+It’s designed to catch inbound email threats, like phishing, BEC, and impersonation attacks, missed by traditional email gateways.
+It uses adaptive AI systems alongside end-user based threat intelligence to learn what malicious emails look like, and block them everywhere, all at once.
+We think it pairs well with Microsoft 365, adding a dedicated mailbox-layer defense that catches what Defender misses on its own.

 Material Security goes beyond email filtering to protect the full M365 or Google Workspace environment, including inbox data, documents, and account configuration.
 We think the data protection angle is genuinely different from most email security tools, which focus on inbound threats but ignore what attackers can access once they’re in.